 Bone health and cancer

-The information is not about bone cancer.
+This information is not about bone cancer.
 We have separate information about bone cancer.

 - provide support and protection for your internal organs – for example, the ribs protect the heart and lungs

 - store calcium and other minerals

 - contain bone marrow, which is where blood cells are made.

 - Compact bone

 This is the hard, rigid shell on the outside of the bones.